+Fascinated, they tried to imagine the things she does not hesitate to do Play house regardless of danger.
+They named their castle after her.
 Celestial Castle.
-And from then on, when one of them did a particularly bold, smart, risky thing, they mimic the male voice crying "Hey, Celestial,"
+And from then on, to say "Amen," or acknowledge a particularly bold, smart, risky thing, they mimiced the male voice crying "Hey, Celestial,"

-Except for the words they had invented for secrets in a language they called "idigay", "Hey, Celestial" was their most private code.
+Except for the words they had invented for secrets in a language they called "idngay", "Hey, Celestial" was their most private code.
+Idagay was for intimacy, gossip, having fun.
+Only once was it used to draw friendly blood. ou-yidagay a ave-slidagay!
+E-hidagay ought-bidagay ou-yidagay ithwidagay a ears-yidagay ent-ridagay an-didagay a andy-cidagay arbidagay!